toggledbits/PluginTools/README.md

 To implement an action:
 1. Make sure the service to which the action belongs is declared in the plugin's device file (D_.xml).
 1. Find the service file in which the action is declared, to make sure you have the complete definition of the action.
 For Vera-defined service, you will find the service files in `/etc/cmh-lu` on your Vera.
 1. Declare the implementation in the implementation file's `actionList` section.
-Add an `action` tag, and inside it, add a `serviceId` tag containing the full service ID of the action, a `name` tag containing the name of the action, and a `run` and/or `job` tag containing an implementation stub that hands control to a handler function you create in `L_PluginBasic1.lua`.
+Add an `action` tag, and inside it, add a `serviceId` tag containing the full service ID of the action, a `name` tag containing the name of the action, and a `run` and/or `job` tag containing an implementation stub that hands control to a handler function you create in the Lua implementation file (`L_.lua`).
-1. In `L_PluginBasic1.lua`, create a handler function for the action and provide the action implementation within in.
+1. In the Lua implementation file (`L_.lua`), create a handler function for the action and provide the action implementation within in.
 By convention, the handler function should be called `actionXXX`, where XXX is the name of the action.

 As an example, let's say our plugin can, among other things, emulate a binary switch to control its operation and report its status--it can act like a virtual switch.
 It will thus need to declare that it supports the `urn:upnp-org:serviceId:SwitchPower1` service, and implement the `SetTarget` action of that service, as well as handle the related state variables `Target` and `Status`.